Does Alkaline Water Help?

 America is on Acid

-Over acidity (acidosis if extreme) ultimately weakens all body systems, giving rise to an internal environment that is conducive to disease.
+Over acidity (acidosis if extreme) ultimately weakens all body systems, giving rise to an internal environment conducive to disease.

-Most doctors do not diagnose or treat over acidity.
-Rather, they treat its symptoms.
-For example, if you have acid-reflux, many doctors will just give you an alkalizing prescription.
+Most doctors do not diagnose or treat over-acidity.
+Rather, they treat the symptoms.
+For example, if you have acid-reflux, many doctors will just give you a prescription.

 Meat, dairy, gluten, or any food that is sweet (including artificial sweeteners), over-processed or fried, will increase your body’s acid load.
 Any drink that is sugary, caffeinated, carbonated or contains alcohol will too.
 Our bodies were not designed to process too much acid consistently over time.